 Preparing for Graduation

-- Do You Have Enough Credits? – While this may seem like a silly question, I know several people who thought they had enough credits to graduate only to find out in the middle of their last semester they were one or two credits shy.
-Make sure you talk to your advisor, check out your school’s website or visit the Registrar’s office so you aren’t left watching from the back on Commencement day.
+- Do You Have Enough Credits?
+While this may seem like a silly question, many students assume they have enough credits to graduate only to find out in the middle of their last semester that they’re one or two credits shy.
+Make sure you talk to your advisor, check out your school’s website, or visit the registrar’s office so you aren’t left watching commencement in the audience section.

-- Who is coming to Commencement? – Commencement ceremonies differ from university to university depending on size and tradition.
-Larger schools tend to offer a general commencement ceremony for all students along with individual ceremonies for each program while smaller colleges may only have one ceremony.
-Seats are likely limited and you will be given a certain number of tickets.
-Determine who will be attending your graduation and how many tickets you will need.
+- Who’s Coming to Commencement?
+Commencement ceremonies differ from university to university, depending on size and tradition.
+Larger schools tend to offer a general commencement ceremony for all students along with individual ceremonies for each program; smaller colleges may only have one ceremony.
+Seats are likely limited, and you’ll be given a certain number of tickets.
+Determine who will be attending graduation and how many tickets you’ll need.
 Need more than you are allotted?
 Ask around.
-Most people don’t use all of theirs.
+Most people don’t use all of their tickets.

-- Don’t Forget About Your Friends! – The last few weeks of school are extremely hectic.
-Finals are wrapping up, people are packing to go home and you are trying to enjoy the last few weeks of college life.
-Before all of this craziness begins, start gathering the contact information of those around you.
-Telephone numbers, email addresses, or whatever you need to stay in touch with them.
+- Don’t Forget About Your Friends!
+The last few weeks of school are extremely hectic.
+Finals are wrapping up, people are packing to go home, and you’re trying to enjoy the last few weeks of college life.
+Before all of this craziness begins, take time to grab coffee with friends who’ve stuck by you through thick and thin.
+Exchange contact information and put some summer plans on the calendar.

-- Do I Have to Get a Job Right Away? – You just attended college for four years, you are in debt, and everyone, including you, is expecting you to be on your way to a promising career.
+- Don’t Rush into a Career.
+You just attended college for four years, you’re in debt, and everyone, including you, is expecting you to be on your way to a promising career.
 Remember that you have your whole life to work.
-Take some time to travel the country, work odd jobs and do something you love.
+Take some time to travel the country, work odd jobs, and do something you love.
 Working in a restaurant my first year out of college was the best decision I could have made.
-I met new people, enjoyed life and also matured into someone who was actually ready to start a career.
+I met new people, enjoyed life, and also matured into someone who was actually ready to start a career.

-- Moving Back Home – After a few years of independence can you really bring yourself to move back in with Mom and Dad?
-In reality, no one actually wants to move back into a place with rules, regulations and a watchful eye but it may be the best option.
-Free food, no rent, no utilities and free laundry don’t sound so bad when you are making little to no money.
-Before you immediately start apartment hunting, think about what is going to suit you best in the long run both personally and financially.
+- Move Back Home?
+After a few years of independence, can you really bring yourself to move back in with Mom and Dad?
+In reality, no one actually wants to move back into a place with rules, regulations, and a watchful eye, but it may be the best option.
+Free food, no rent, no utilities, and free laundry don’t sound so bad when you’re making little to no money.
+Before you immediately start apartment hunting, think about what’s going to suit you best in the long run both personally and financially.

-- Paying Your Student Loans – Now that you have graduated do you immediately have to start paying off the money that got you through school?
-Well yes and no. The best thing to do is start making payments as soon as you can.
-However, the nice thing about student loans is that they are just that – for students.
-You typically have a six month window before you have to start paying and if you are unable to start your payments then you can defer them for up to a year.
-Find out about interest rates, consolidating and the best payment plan for you.
+- Review Your Student Loans.
+Now that you’ve graduated, do you immediately have to start paying off the money that got you through school?
+Well, yes and no. The best thing to do is start making payments as soon as you can.
+However, the nice thing about student loans is that they are just that—for students.
+You typically have a six-month window before you have to start paying, and if you’re unable to start your payments then you can defer them for up to a year.
+Find out about interest rates, consolidating, and the best payment plan for you.

-- Establish Credit but Not Debt– You just graduated, you are living in a new apartment, you haven’t gotten your first paycheck and you need furniture, groceries and new work clothes.
-It is very easy to take that credit card and start charging.
-It is also very easy to accumulate credit card debt just like that.
+- Establish Credit but Not Debt.
+You just graduated, you are living in a new apartment, you haven’t gotten your first paycheck and you need furniture, groceries and new work clothes.
+It’s very easy to take that credit card and start charging.
 Don’t spend more than you can afford to pay off.
 Start small and pay it off monthly.

 Getting a Job

-- Figure Out Where You Want to Live – Ignore the thought of living with mom and dad for a second and think about where you want to be.
+- Stay or Relocate?
+Ignore the thought of living with Mom and Dad for a second and think about where you want to be.
 Can you go back to your hometown?
-Is there a city you have always dreamed of living in?
+Is there a city you’ve always dreamed of living in?
 Where are the best opportunities for your career?
-When you begin to look for jobs it can be much easier if you are open to living in a number of places.
-If there is one place you know you want to live, focus your job search there.
+When you begin to look for jobs, it can be much easier if you’re open to moving.
+If there’s one place you know you want to live, focus your job search there.

-- Putting Together Your Resume – How many times have you heard how important your resume is?
-Well guess what?
+- Put Your Resume Together.
+How many times have you heard how important your resume is?
+Well, guess what?
 Those people weren’t lying to you.
-In the eyes of a company, your resume not only provides the first impression but also represents you as a person.
-Visit your campus career center, talk to your advisor or check out our resume resources below (#20).
+Your resume represents you as person, and it’s essential to make a good first impression on recruiters and potential employers.
+Visit your campus career center, talk to your advisor, or check out our resume resources below.

-- Dealing with Rejection – You may apply for 300 jobs in 35 different cities and only hear back from ten of them.
-You may think that you had the best interview of your life and as it turns out they decided to go with someone else.
-There are always going to be rejections and it will always be frustrating.
+- Expect Some Rejection.
+You may apply for 300 jobs in 35 different cities and only hear back from ten of them.
+You may think that you had the best interview of your life, but they may decide to go with someone else.
+There are always going to be rejections, and it will always be frustrating.
 Try and take it with a grain of a salt and move on to the next opportunity.
-You will find what is right for you.
+Eventually, you’ll find what is right for you.

-- Take An Interview – One of the best ways to become better at talking and interviewing with companies is…to talk and interview with companies!
-If you are given the opportunity to come in and interview for a job, take it.
-Even if you think that you may not want the position, go in, talk to the people who work there, speak with the HR person and practice your interviewing skills.
-It will give you an idea of the questions you will be asked and also provide you with a better idea of what you are looking for.
+- Go on Interviews.
+One of the best ways to become better at talking and interviewing with companies is…to talk and interview with companies!
+If you’re given the opportunity to interview for a job, take it.
+Even if you think that you may not want the position, go in, talk to the people who work there, speak with the HR person, and practice your interviewing skills.
+It’ll give you an idea of the questions you’ll be asked and also provide you with a better idea of what you want in a job.

-- A Job Isn’t a Job -You may be anxious to get a job and start your life but keep in mind that this is your life.
-Don’t take a job just because it is the first one offered to you.
+- Don’t Settle for the Wrong Fit.
+You may be anxious to get a job and start that next chapter, but keep in mind that this is your life.
+Don’t take a job just because it’s the first one offered to you.
 Find a job that you want and will enjoy.
 Remember, you have to be there five days a week.

-- Interviewing Tips – Interviewing can be a bit nerve-wracking but it is much easier when you are prepared.
-Learn about the business, go over common questions and be ready to answer just about anything.
+- Prepare for the Interview.
+Interviewing can be a bit nerve-wracking, but it’s much easier when you’re prepared.
+Learn about the business, go over common questions, and be ready to answer just about anything.

-- Enjoy the time you have! – While you need to make sure you are ready to move on you should also be enjoying the time you have now.
-Hang out with your friends, enjoy only having to attend three classes a day and make the most of your last few months of college.
+- Enjoy the time you have!
+While you need to make sure you’re ready to move on, you should also savor the time you have now.
+Hang out with friends, enjoy only having to attend three classes a day, and make the most of your last few months of college.
 Just make sure to keep these tips in mind when you do start thinking about your future.